 I’ve always ran the peer lab with at least one other person.
 When I first moved to New York, Orta helped me out.
 He showed up most Saturdays anyway, but if I was sick or on vacation, he could take over for me.
 Nowadays, it’s Justin, Matt, and other Artsy Engineers who help out.
 Nowadays, peer labs are a de facto part of Artsy Engineering.

-A few years ago, while I was going through some severe depression, I decided that I needed my Saturdays back for myself for a while.
+A few years ago, while I was going through some severe depression, I decided that I needed my Saturdays back to myself for a while.
 Someone from the NYC tech community took over running the meetup out of a nearby coworking space for three months, until I was ready to run things again.

 Peer labs are a place to learn, but not be taught.
 The thing is, some people want to be taught.
 As the organizer of the meetup, people would naturally come to me with their questions.
 I usually redirect them back to another attendee, so the two can learn from each other.
 Of course, sometimes the questions are super-interesting, so I’m always on the look out for interesting conversations.